Psychotherapy & Counselling

 I am available to work with anyone who would like to make positive changes in their lives.
 Common issues that present in my clinic are: anxiety, depression, trauma, addictions, grief and loss, fears and phobias, relationship and/or family conflicts.

-In our sessions, I draw on different therapies depending on your needs and preferences such as: Acceptance & Commitment Therapy, Mindfulnessness, Internal Family Systems, EMDR, and Somatic Psychotherapies.
+In our sessions, I draw on different therapies depending on your needs and preferences.
 So what you may expect is us working collaboratively to determine what you would like to change, how you will go about bringing forth these changes, and what strategies and mindsets you might need to accept things that you cannot change.
 Mindfulness practices such as being aware of our thoughts and feelings without letting them overwhelm us and self-compassion and self-care are emphasised.
 We will always go back to your values and strengths as the bedrock for positive outcomes.

 SESSIONS & FEES

-60 minutes x $110.
-Most approriate for counselling/talk therapy.
+60 minutes x $125.
+Most approriate for counselling sessions.

 90 minutes x $155.
-Most appropriate for experiential psychotherapy e.g. EMDR, Clinical Hypnosis, Internal Family Systems (IFS)
+Most appropriate for experiential psychotherapy e.g. EMDR, Clinical Hypnosis, parts work such as Internal Family Systems (IFS).

 Payment Methods: Cash or Cards.

-Registered Private Health Fund Provider for: HCF, Medibank Private, Bupa, ahm, Police Health and Teachers Health (other eastern states funds apply as well - inquire).
+Registered Private Health Fund Provider for: HCF, Medibank Private, Bupa, ahm, Teachers Health, HCF, all funds in the ARHG Group (St Luke's Health, Police Health, GMHBA, Westfund, Emergency Services Health, Phoenix Health, see-u by HBF, AIA Health and Teachers Union Health, Mildura, Australian Defence Force Family Plan, Nurses & Midwives Health).
 Members of these private health insurance companies who have ancillary cover should enquiry to your fund regarding your level of cover for counselling or mental health.
+HBF, the local WA private health insurer, only covers one plan "Hero"counsellors or psychotherapists.
+HBF has informed us that over time other plans will be added.